 Apart from making gourmand Italians in Palermo make strange seal-like noises when filmed for “The Pizza Show” on Munchies (see below), sfincione is a straightforward, delicious, and filling meal for the hungry pizza eater.

 The anchovies and rectangular shape aside, does anything about sfincione seem familiar to you?

 Looking for shows to binge on while you’re cooking tonight?
 Check out my list of the best cooking channels on YouTube.

 How Deep-Dish Pizza Become Popular in Chicago

 Sooner or later, every recipe will change to fit the taste of the locals who make it, the ingredients that they have at hand, and the unique ways in which they—and their families—like to cook and eat their food.

-This is exactly what happened to pizza when 4 million Italians flew their home country and travelled across the Atlantic ocean to live and work in the U.S. Some of them settled in the Midwest, including Chicago.
+This is exactly what happened to pizza when 4 million Italians fled their home country and traveled across the Atlantic ocean to live and work in the U.S. Some of them settled in the Midwest, including Chicago.

 They found jobs, bought homes, and settled in America.
 What didn’t change was their love for homemade Italian food.
 Yet life in America was very different compared to life in their home country.